 - Brachiosaurus: Like Velociraptor (see above), Brachiosaurus owes much of its current popularity to its featured cameo in Jurassic Park, munching placidly on tall trees and sneezing on Ariana Richards–but this huge dinosaur was extremely interesting in its own right.

 - Allosaurus: The name means lizard and this dinosaur weighs around 200 kg.
 They are the first big predators ever discovered.
 They are also called as the terror of the Jurassic.
 A fun fact about this dinosaur is that their teeth are around 5 to 10 cm long.
 And the teeth are curved backward so that they can catch the prey easily.

 - Apatosaurus: The next in the list of dinosaurs belonging from the late Jurassic Period is the Apatosaurus.
 The meaning of the name is a deceptive lizard.
 This creature is herbivorous and is around 21m in length.
 They were found in the USA, and they used to live around 145 to 154 million years ago.

 - Dilophosaurus: Dilophosaurus has been described as a medium-sized theropod.
 It was one of the first big predatory dinosaurs, though small compared to some of the later theropods.
 Slender and lightly built, it has been described as comparable to a brown bear in size.

 - Ankylosaurus: Next on the list of dinosaurs is the Ankylosaurus.
 It has been mostly known for being the most heavily armored dinosaurs of their time.
 This dinosaur is certainly more famous than their cousins like Edmontonia or Gastonia.

-If you are going to build a dinosaur themed park, you can make out how magnificent these beasts were pick the animatronic or static ones for your park!
+If you are going to build a dinosaur-themed park, you can make out how magnificent these beasts were picked the animatronic or static ones for your park!